Skip to content

 since v3.2.0

-Only valid for the BeanSearcher retriever.
+Only effective for the MapSearcher .

 This converter provides type conversion in the direction of String | Integer | int -> Enum (since v3.7.0, it supports converting Integer | int to an enumeration, which is converted according to the enumeration sequence number).